lmdncn/liam-duncan-development/src/content/experience/moves/cash-advances.md

 ---
 title: "Moves Cash Advances: Engineering Liquidity for the Gig Economy"
-subtitle: "A deep technical dive into designing a resilient, event-driven credit system for irregular income."
+subtitle: "A technical deep dive into the design of a resilient, event-driven credit system for irregular income."
 type: "experience"
 category: "Engineering"
 date: "2024"
 readTime: "10 min read"
 seoTitle: "Moves Cash Advances - Technical Deep Dive"
-seoDescription: "How we built a distributed, event-driven cash advance system for gig workers with irregular income at Moves Financial."
+seoDescription: "The design of a distributed, event-driven cash advance system for gig workers with irregular income at Moves Financial."
 url: "/experience/moves/cash-advances"
-backButton: '{"to": "/experience/moves", "label": "Back to Moves Memoir"}'
+backButton: '{"to": "/experience/moves", "label": "Back to My Moves of Memoir"}'
-footer: '{"backTo": "/experience/moves", "backLabel": "Back to Moves Memoir"}'
+footer: '{"backTo": "/experience/moves", "backLabel": "Back to My Moves of Memoir"}'
 ---

 When I joined Moves, cash advances were managed through LoanPro.
 The system handled traditional lending workflows, but it was built around fixed weekly payments that didn't align with how gig workers earned.